Nigel Tier

-Nigel Tier (born 1958), is a retired male badminton player from England.
+Nigel G Tier (born 3 October 1958) is an English retired badminton player.

 Career

 He won the bronze medal at the 1985 IBF World Championships in mixed doubles with Gillian Gowers.

 Tier represented England and won a gold medal in the team event and a silver medal in the men's doubles with Andy Goode, at the 1986 Commonwealth Games in Edinburgh, Scotland.